RayS1/job-satisfaction/README.md

 1. survey_results_public.csv - Stack Overflow survey data file
 2. survey_results_schema.csv - Survey questions with their descriptions

-Kaggle link for the both of the data files are [here](https://www.kaggle.com/datasets/stackoverflow/so-survey-2017)
+Kaggle link for the both the data files are [here](https://www.kaggle.com/datasets/stackoverflow/so-survey-2017)

 ## Results <a name="results"></a>